Course Information (AQA 8702)

 Method of Study

-You will attend a 2.5 hour class each week where you will work collaboratively with your fellow students, and in which you will engage in stimulating discussions and classroom-based exercises to support your development and learning.
+You will attend a two hour class each week where you will work alone or collaboratively with your fellow students, in which you will engage in stimulating discussions and classroom-based exercises to support your development and learning.
 You will also be required to complete work at home independently.

 Method of Assessment